US STOCKS-Wall Street weighed down by inflation jitters

 Cryptocurrency-related stocks like Marathon Digital MARA.O, Riot Blockchain RIOT.O and Coinbase COIN.O fell between 6% and 9% as bitcoin swung in volatile trading after Tesla TSLA.O boss Elon Musk's tweets about the carmaker's bitcoin holdings.

-Declining issues outnumbered advancers for a 1.27-to-1 ratio on the NYSE and for a 1.27-to-1 ratio on the Nasdaq.
+Declining issues outnumbered advancers for a 1.18-to-1 ratio on the NYSE and for a 1.19-to-1 ratio on the Nasdaq.

 (Reporting by Medha Singh and Sruthi Shankar in Bengaluru; Editing by Saumyadeb Chakrabarty and Maju Samuel)